emipa606/CannedFood/README.md

 -  See if the the error persists if you just have this mod and its requirements active.
 -  If not, try adding your other mods until it happens again.
--  Post your error-log using https://steamcommunity.com/workshop/filedetails/?id=818773962]HugsLib and command Ctrl+F12
+-  Post your error-log using https://steamcommunity.com/workshop/filedetails/?id=818773962]HugsLib or the standalone https://steamcommunity.com/sharedfiles/filedetails/?id=2873415404]Uploader and command Ctrl+F12
 -  For best support, please use the Discord-channel for error-reporting.
 -  Do not report errors by making a discussion-thread, I get no notification of that.
 -  If you have the solution for a problem, please post it to the GitHub repository.
+-  Use https://github.com/RimSort/RimSort/releases/latest]RimSort to sort your mods